 Your pension savings may already be protected

-However you may still be subject to the lifetime allowance charge if you lose this protection.
+However you may still be subject to the lifetime allowance charge if your pension benefits exceed your protected Lifetime Allowance or if you lose this protection.

 Tax and your retirement income